 How do I get her to care about the plot: Make it fun!
 Sanguine people like fun, especially if it involves goofing around with friends or making new ones (Joins to Fit In may make an appearance).
-Of course, you can go the Avatar: The Last Airbender route and get Sarah into a scrape while she's escaping her actual responsibilities.
+Of course, you can go the Avatar: The Last Airbender route and get Sarah into a scrape while she's escaping her actual responsibilities, just like Aang.
 Alternately, make that scrape dovetail into a massive recruiting drive that will help her allies through their inevitable Last Stand.
-Evil sanguines will usually do their stuff For the Lulz, without philosophical consideration.
-Nice ones can be after For Happiness, but not to the point of Utopia Justifies the Means - generally, sanguines just don't have the attention span to be Totalitarian Utilitarian dictators and will happily settle for a Small Steps Hero.
-But if you absolutely have to make them bad - they really dislike loneliness.
+They're usually compassionate and optimistic to a point that they can miss problems and be tricked by deceptive characters, but are also more likely to take a chance on unlikely allies - see Princess Anna of Arendelle.
+Nice sanguines can be after For Happiness, but not to the point of Utopia Justifies the Means - generally, sanguines just don't have the attention span to be Totalitarian Utilitarian dictators and will happily settle for a Small Steps Hero.
+Evil ones will usually do their stuff For the Lulz, without philosophical consideration.
+But if you want to make them bad with a Freudian Excuse or a FaceHeel Turn - they really dislike loneliness.
 A lot.

-The Choleric (E_T_):Meet Craig.
+The Choleric (E_T_) and / or (E__J):Meet Craig.
 The pragmatist.
 He believes in spearheading the task for the group.

 Cholerics are energetic and task-bound, trading wild flights of fancy for a no-nonsense attitude.
 They are ambitious, sometimes Hot-Blooded, and attempt to take a position of a leader; they're also usually strong-willed, if not downright bull-headed, my-way-or-the-highway types.
 While cholerics tend to be practical and utilitarian, they can be carried away by their temper and have a short fuse - they're not associated with fire for nothing.
 Besides being quick to anger, they can (and will) hold a grudge.
 Craig will probably be the type of a guy who despises long waits and urges the group forwards.
 He's likely not a people person, but can get a job done given the right incentive.
-His style of leadership is probably Headstrong.
+In short, he can slide smoothly into any component of the Freudian Trio and his style of leadership is likely Headstrong.